sheila-anne/sheila-anne/src/pages/autumn-alchemy.md

 ### Do I need to be good at yoga?

 Not at all!
 Our retreat welcomes participants of all experience levels, from complete beginners to advanced practitioners.
 Our instructors provide modifications for every pose to accommodate different abilities and comfort levels.
 The focus is on your personal journey and connecting with your body, not achieving perfect poses.
 Many guests try yoga for the very first time at our retreat and leave with a newfound appreciation for the practice.

+### I work a 9-5, do I need to take off Thursday and Friday?

+For those with flexibilty and vacation time, we recommend taking off the latter half of Thursday (or the whole day if you'd like or are traveling from out of town!).
+That said, we want this retreat to be as accessible as possible, and you are welcome to travel up Friday morning for the retreat as well.

 ### I get anxious in groups, is this for me?